laerciogil/GetAndCleaningDataCourseProject/README.md

 The directory that stores the original dataset files is created if it does not already exist.
 After this, the files are downloaded and then decompressed.

-**2. Read `activity_labels.txt` and `features.txt` files to data frames**
+**2. Read `activity_labels.txt` and `features.txt` files to dataframes**
 This files contains the descriptions of all activities that was performed by the volunteers and the variables names in the train and test datasets respectively.

-**3. Subset the variables names that contains mean and standard deviation from features data frame**
+**3. Subset the variables names that contains mean and standard deviation from features dataframe**
 This action is performed searching the values that contains the text *mean* or *std* using the grep function:
 `featuresIDX <- c(grep(".*mean.*", featuresDT[,2]),grep(".*std.*", featuresDT[,2]))`
 `featuresNames <- featuresDT[featuresIDX,2]`

 **4. Set descriptive variable names**
 Using the `gsub` function, all special characters are removed and the values are converted to *camelCase*.
 `featuresNames = gsub("-mean", "Mean", featuresNames)`
 `featuresNames = gsub("-std", "Std", featuresNames)`
 `featuresNames <- gsub("[-()]", "", featuresNames)`

-**5. Create the train and test data frames**
+**5. Create the train and test dataframes**
-At this point each data frame (test and train) are binded with its subjects and activities correpondent data frames using `cbind`.
+At this point each dataframe (test and train) are binded with its subjects and activities correpondent dataframes using `cbind`.

-**6. Bind test and train data frames**
+**6. Bind test and train dataframes**
-Using rbind function, both data frames are binded vertically.
+Using rbind function, both dataframes are binded vertically.
 After this, the `merge` function is called to join the result with activity names datasets.
 `data <- rbind(trainDT, testDT)`
 `data <- merge(activityDT, data, by.x = "activityId", by.y = "activityId")`

 **7. Average of each variable for each activity and each subject**
 Mean of each variable is calculated using the `agregate` function by activityName and subjectId.
 `data <- aggregate(data[, 4:length(data)], list(activity = data$activityName, subject = data$subjectId), mean)`

 **8. Write the tidy data to the tidy.txt file.**